David Marsden: Early career

 The Dave Mickie name and persona were phased out in the mid-to-late 1960s, and as David Marsden, he joined Montreal's CKGM in 1967.
-Under his own name, his hosting style was much less manic and more relaxed, although still informal and unpredictable.
+Under his own birth name, his hosting style was much less manic and more relaxed, although still informal and often somewhat unpredictable.

-In 1969, he moved to CKGM's sister station, CKGM-FM.
-Marsden was instrumental in switching the station's format from beautiful music to free form progressive rock.
+In 1969, he moved to CKGM's sister station, CKGM-FM, where Marsden was instrumental in switching the station's format from beautiful music to free form progressive rock.
 In 1973, Marsden returned to Toronto with his new, completely different on-air persona at CHUM-FM.
 He left the station in February 1975 to devote more time to his radio commercial production company, but mainly because of the tight playlist CHUM-FM was making their DJs follow.
 Marsden refused to follow a playlist and left shortly after it was instituted.
 He eventually returned as an on-air personality at CHIC-FM shortly before it was transformed into CFNY.

 Pink Floyd/Dark Side of the Moon

 In 1973 Marsden played a major role in introducing the (at that time) largely unknown Pink Floyd to Toronto.
-He started a petition to persuade Toronto’s Concert Productions International and promoter Michael Cohl to bring the band, who were touring to promote the as yet unreleased Dark Side of the Moon, to Maple Leaf Gardens for the first time.
+He started a petition to persuade Toronto's Concert Productions International and promoter Michael Cohl to bring the band, who were touring to promote the as yet unreleased Dark Side of the Moon, to Maple Leaf Gardens for the first time.
 The resulting show sold out in 45 minutes.
 He also played an advance copy of Dark Side of the Moon twice, from start to finish, on his show.
 He found out later that Capitol Records had other plans for the album's premiere.
 “We preceded the world premiere by four days and, of course, CHUM-FM was only available in the Toronto area,” Marsden said.
 “But it was a world premiere as far as I was concerned.”